 Today's video games have reached impressive levels of realism, so much so that some are now being used to prepare soldiers and the police to operate in dangerous and frightening situations.
-It is certainly possible that graphic on-screen violence can have a stronger and more lasting effect on the players of these games.44 Along with the realism that they bring, video games also require a level of attention and involvement that television viewing does not require.
-This greater degree of participation was highlighted in a report issued in 2001 by the U.S. Surgeon General, which speculated that video games might stimulate more aggressive and violent behavior than television viewing because the player is a participant in onscreen violence and not simply a vicarious consumer of it.45 "Speculated" is the proper term here.
-Despite literally thousands of studies conducted over several decades, the link between television viewing and violent behavior remains a matter of some controversy; given the much shorter history of video games, a considerable amount of methodologically sophisticated research will be required before the consequences of violent gaming are fully comprehended.
+It is certainly possible that graphic on-screen violence can have a stronger and more lasting effect than watching TV on the players of these games.
+Along with the realism that they bring, video games also require a level of attention and involvement that television viewing does not require.
+This greater degree of participation was highlighted in a report issued in 2001 by the U.S. Surgeon General, which speculated that video games might stimulate more aggressive and violent behavior than television viewing because the player is a participant in on-screen violence and not simply a vicarious consumer of it.
+"Speculated" is the proper term here.
+A considerable amount of methodologically sophisticated research will be required before the consequences of violent gaming are fully comprehended.
 These reservations aside, an interesting negative correlation between the spread of video games and society-wide violence merits our consideration.
 The hypothesized connection between violent behavior and violent video games is belied by a substantial decrease in the rate of violent crime in the United States and most other countries in recent decades.
 The reasons for the drop in violent crime have been the subject of much debate, but this trend makes it hard to argue that violent video games have triggered a wave of violence across the land.

 It should be noted at this point that the primary victims of video games are some of the players themselves.
-Although the American Psychiatric Association decided that existing research did not justify including video game addiction in the most recent edition of its Diagnostic and Statistical Manual of Mental Disorders, it is a problem for some individuals.46 Psychologists who have treated video game addiction note that the majority of their clients are young men under 30 with poor self-esteem and limited real-life social networks.
+Although the American Psychiatric Association decided that existing research did not justify including video game addiction in the most recent edition of its Diagnostic and Statistical Manual of Mental Disorders, it is a problem for some individuals.
+Psychologists who have treated video game addiction note that the majority of their clients are young men under 30 with poor self-esteem and limited real-life social networks.
 They are especially drawn to role-playing games that allow them to assume a new identity as they inhabit a virtual world that is more appealing than the one in which they live.
 As with other addictions, video game addiction is characterized by the need to devote large amounts of time to gaming, withdrawal from other activities, and feelings of anger and depression when one is unable to play or prevented from doing so.
 Addiction to technology in general may be an inescapable part of modern life, but with excessive video game play, it may become self-destructive.

 On a more positive note, some organizations have begun to experiment online with applying gaming mechanics as motivational devices in behavior change-for example, providing real or virtual rewards as a user completes a sequence of stages on the way to achieving a goal, often within a framework that encourages competition and interaction.
-The term used for this is "gamification," which, according to its exponents, makes work and other activities more engaging and enjoyable.47
+The term used for this is "gamification," which, according to its exponents, makes work and other activities more engaging and enjoyable.